1minEpowMinX/kbot/README.md

 # kbot
 The project is a functional bot with further scaling during the learning and practicing period.
+The project also contains custom scripts and yaml-manifests

 # YAML PROMPTS